joelnitta/taxastand/README.md

 List](www.theplantlist.org) as its taxonomic standard and does not allow the user to provide their own.

+## Motivation

+Although existing web-based solutions for taxonomic name resolution are very useful, they suffer some drawbacks: the choice of database to use for standardization is limited, they may not be appropriate for very large queries, and the user has no guarantee that the same input will yield the same output at a later date due to changes in code or database version.

+The motivation for `taxastand` is to provide greater flexibility and reproducibility by allowing for complete version control of the code and database used for name resolution.

 ## Examples

-Here are some examples that run quickly using the small example dataset included with the package.
+Here are some name-matching examples that run quickly using the small example dataset included with the package.

 ``` r
 library(taxastand)